MadBerry58/secp256k1_SDA/README.md

 This program aims to demonstrate this kind of attack for the secp256k1_SDA elliptic curve, allowing the user to choose between different worker configuration and attack algorithms.

+A simple architecture document can be found inside the documentation folder

 Explanation: